Kamen Rider × Kamen Rider Ghost & Drive: Super Movie War Genesis: Story

-Finding themselves in Daitenkū-ji 10 years in the past, along with a past version of Mr. Belt, Shinosuke and Takeru present themselves as eager disciples wanting to become Ghost Hunters under Ryū.
+Finding themselves in Daitenkū-ji 10 years in the past, along with a past version of Mr. Belt, Shinnosuke and Takeru present themselves as eager disciples wanting to become Ghost Hunters under Ryū.
 After a harsh training in meditation, Takeru spot his childhood self with Akari before the two run off to the museum where an exhibition of Leonardo da Vinci's work is being held.
 Though the children find the museum closed, they sneak in and find the Mona Lisa which Akari marveled while expressing her wish to become a genius like Leonardo when she grows up.
 When Takeru says she'll stay the same, Akari scolds him about having no dreams and that he can't became a Ghost Hunter like his dad with the boy not wanting to.
 When a security guard finds them, a Ganma abducts Akari while possessing the guard before being intercepted by Ryū.
-Takeru and Shinosuke arrive as the Ganma reveals himself as the Raffaello Ganma, transforming into Kamen Riders Ghost and Zero Drive.
+Takeru and Shinnosuke arrive as the Ganma reveals himself as the Raffaello Ganma, transforming into Kamen Riders Ghost and Zero Drive.
 After the Raffaello Ganma is destroyed, Ryū considers the two promising apprentices.
-The two later get a call on the Condor Denwor from their friends in the future, Kiriko and Go alerting Shinosuke that the Roidmudes were revived with Heart, Brain, and Medic leading their attack.
-While this turn of events might be a consequence of him and Shinosuke coming to Ryu's aid, Takeru is more bothered that the date is December 19: The day Ryū is to die.
+The two later get a call on the Condor Denwor from their friends in the future, Kiriko and Go alerting Shinnosuke that the Roidmudes were revived with Heart, Brain, and Medic leading their attack.
+While this turn of events might be a consequence of him and Shinnosuke coming to Ryu's aid, Takeru is more bothered that the date is December 19: The day Ryū is to die.